Decisive CMS relief school boundary vote set for Tuesday

 The 55-page proposal outlines the final draft of a plan which has undergone multiple revisions in the past few months.

-The district’s top facilities director says this is an opportunity to get rid of the nearly 13-hundred portable trailer classrooms in use.
+The district’s top facilities director says this is an opportunity to get rid of the nearly 1,300 portable trailer classrooms in use.

 Hundreds of students may have to change schools under the plan.
 Parents say they were shocked to first hear the proposal.